 There are several choices that have created shifts in my life and a few that stand out above the rest.
-Moving to London one week after graduating high school to work and live away from home for the first time in my life, and deciding to move to the other side of the world for three years to study Landscape Architecture in Melbourne, Australia stand out the most.
+Moving to London one week after graduating high school to work and live away from home for the first time in my life, and deciding to move to the other side of the world for three years to study Landscape Architecture in Melbourne, Australia stands out the most.
+I was nervous to move to Melbourne, but it’s such a beautiful place and has so much to offer.
+If anyone is thinking of visiting there or making a similar choice to me in moving there, do some research on the place to fully understand the area, such as looking at the best restaurants in north melbourne!

 I am now about to start a new amazing adventure and to top it all off get to do this together with the person I love.